Nakula Sahadeva Ratha: Layout

-Viewed from the entrance gate, which is facing west, it is in curved shape, and appears like the backside of an elephant and hence the style is termed gajapristha (back of an elephant).
+Viewed from the entrance gate, which is facing north, it is in curved shape, and appears like the backside of an elephant and hence the style is termed gajapristha (back of an elephant).
 To add to this epithet, a large sized elephant sculpture, a monolithic sculpture, is carved next to the ratha.
 The ratha is classified under the vasara style.
 This monolithic structure, along with the other Pancha Rathas, opposite to the Arjuna Ratha, was built out of a single rock outcrop of granite.
 It is an apsidal (horseshoe-shaped) dvitala (two tiered) free standing structure, entirely of Dravidian architecture.
 It is built on the same base, at the end of the three rathas of Dharmaraja, Bhima and Arjuna, but facing south.
 There are no idols to worship inside the ratha.
 The walls of this ratha also have features arranged in a sequence to delineate the "projections and recesses created by pairs of shallow pilasters."
 The niches on the interior walls of the ratha have carved images of gods and demi-gods.
 The roof (in the form of the back of an elephant) terminates as a pyramid or finial or shikara, which is carved with motifs.
 The unusual architecture of this ratha is said to be an innovation of the architect.